zed-industries/zed/crates/plugin_runtime/OPAQUE.md

     F: RegisterNativeFunction<A, ()>,
 ```

 This is quite complex, but under the hood it's fairly similar to our own `PluginBuilder::host_function` async method.
-Looking at `RegisterNativeFunction`, it seems as though this trait essentially provides methods that expose the `TypeID`s as well as type/param names of the arguments and return types of the function (surprise surprise).
+Looking at `RegisterNativeFunction`, it seems as though this trait essentially provides methods that expose the `TypeID`s and type/param names of the arguments and return types of the function.

-So once we register a function, what happens once we call it?
+So once we register a function, what happens when we call it?
 Well, let me introduce you to my friend `Engine::call_native_fn`, whose type signature is too complex to list here.

 > **Note**: Finding this function took like 7 levels of indirection from `eval`.
 It's surprising how much shuffling of data Rhai does under the hood, I bet you could probably make it a lot faster.

 This takes and returns, like everything else in Rhai, an object of type `Dynamic`.
 We know that we can use native Rust types, so how does Rhai perform the conversion to and from `Dynamic`?

-The secret lies in `Dynamic::try_cast::<T: Any>(self)`.
+The secret lies in `Dynamic::try_cast::<T: Any>(self) -> Option<T>`.
 Like most dynamic scripting languages, Rhai uses a tagged `Union` to represent types.
 Remember `dyn Variant` from earlier?
 Rhai's `Union` has a variant, `Variant`, to hold the dynamic native types:

 ```rust
 /// Any type as a trait object.